sumn2u/learn-javascript/en/interview-questions/intermediate-level.md

     - Functions that are defined within the class.
     - They can operate on fields and perform actions with the data.
     - They define the behavior of the class.
   + ii.
 Fields
     - Variables that are defined within the class.
     - They hold data specific to the class instance.
     - They define the state of the class.

+### 8.3.
+Explain the types of access modifiers and their purpose in JavaScript

+**Answer:** There are three types of access modifiers which are used to encapsulate information.

+  + Public
+    - Can be accessed from anywhere.
+  + Private
+    - Indicated by prefixing them with the ```#``` symbol.
+    - Cannot be accessed from instances or child classes.
+    - Only available within the class itself.
+    - Useful for information hiding.
+  + Protected
+    - Indicated by prefixing them with the ```_``` symbol.
+    - Can be accessed from the within the class and any class that inherits from it.
+    - Useful for sharing state between classes.

+### 8.4.
+What are class properties?
-Properties refer to the getter and setter within a class, which provide a way to control access to the fields of a class.
+**Answer:** Properties refer to the getter and setter within a class, which provide a way to control access to the fields of a class.
 The getter and setter are property bindings to a function that will be called when the property is accessed.

   + i.
 Getter
     - A getter is a method that gets the value of a field.
     - It must have exactly zero parameters.
     - It must return a value.
     - It is defined using the ```get``` keyword.
   + ii.
 Setter
     - A setter is a method that sets the value of a field.
     - It must have exactly one parameter.